 Q: Is the heavy metal content of certain chocolates cause for concern?

-Heavy metals are ubiquitous, naturally occurring elements and are commonly present in regularly consumed foods.
+Heavy metals are ubiquitous, naturally occurring elements in regularly consumed foods.
 High blood lead and cadmium levels are associated with lower intelligence in children and infertility in adults, as well as many other health concerns.
-Whether the quantity of heavy metals found in a serving of dark chocolate is cause for concern, especially for vulnerable groups like children and pregnant women is unclear.
-Elimination of certain heavy metals from the body can be enhanced by lifestyle behaviors such as sauna use, which enhances excretion through sweat.
+Whether the quantity of heavy metals found in a serving of dark chocolate is cause for concern, especially for vulnerable groups like children and pregnant women, is unclear.
+Eliminating certain heavy metals from the body can be enhanced by lifestyle behaviors such as sauna use, which improves excretion through sweat.

-Polyphenols - a broad family of bioactive plant compounds that exert a wide range of health effects in humans, including notable compounds like anthocyanins found in berries, and EGCG (epigallocatechin gallate), found in green tea, and many more.
+Polyphenols - a broad family of bioactive plant compounds that exert a wide range of health effects in humans, including notable compounds like anthocyanins (found in berries), EGCG (epigallocatechin gallate, found in green tea), and many more.

 Quercetin - a flavonol found in apples, onions, and other edible plants that exerts antioxidant, anti-inflammatory, and anti-aging properties across multiple organ systems.

-Resveratrol - a polyphenolic compound found in red grapes, peanuts, and other edible plants that has demonstrated beneficial cardiovascular effects.
+Resveratrol - a polyphenolic compound found in red grapes, peanuts, and other edible plants that demonstrates beneficial cardiovascular effects.